wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

     <description>Testing not_same_field option</description>
   </rule>

-Rule 100002 will fire when ``key2`` of the current event has a different value that the same field in four events that matched rule 100001 before.
+Rule 100002 will fire when ``key2`` in the currently considered event has a different value that the same field in four previous events that matched rule 100001 before within the last 300 seconds.
 Therefore, for the following events sequence:

 .. code-block:: json

   {"key":"value", "key2":"AAAA"}
   {"key":"value", "key2":"AAAA"}
   {"key":"value", "key2":"BBBB"}
-  {"key":"value", "key2":"CCCC"}
+  {"key":"value", "key2":"CCCC"} <- Event being considered

-The last event will fire rule 100002 instead of 100001 due to the value ``CCCC`` does not appear in three of the previous events.
+The last event will fire rule 100002 instead of 100001 due to the value ``CCCC`` does not appear in three previous events.
 The corresponding alert looks like this one:

 .. code-block:: json
   :emphasize-lines: 5